mostman/Slackbuilds/chromium/README.md

 * Internet access (for downloading toolchain bins)

 # Optional dependencies to build:
-* llvm >= 16.0.x (Is avalible throught slack package or my [llvm](https://github.com/mostman/Slackbuilds/tree/main/llvm) buildscript or prebuilt [llvm slackware x86_64 and ARM](https://github.com/mostman/Slackbuilds/releases/tag/16.0.6) package).
+* llvm >= 16.0.x (Is avalible throught slack package or my [clang](https://github.com/mostman/Slackbuilds/tree/Slackware-15.0/llvm) buildscript or prebuilt [clang slackware ARM](https://github.com/mostman/Slackbuilds/releases/tag/18.0.1) package).
 To speed up the build and not having to build Chromiums internal llvm/clang everytime, to get around this issue you can install my llvm/clang package for Slackware Arm 15.0.
 By doing this you save about a day comping time on a RPI4.